 A violent or substantially disruptive student may be removed from class immediately.
 The principal and/or superintendent must be notified.
-A student that does not pose an immediate danger or ongoing threat of disruption to the academic process, but who violates the code of conduct, may also be removed from class by the teacher.
+A student that does not pose an immediate danger or ongoing threat of disruption to the academic process, but who violates the Code of Conduct, may also be removed from class by the teacher.
 However, two conditions must be met prior to the removal.
 The teacher must provide the student with a brief explanation of why he or she is being removed and the student must be given the opportunity to present his or her version of the event.

 Within twenty-four hours of a student having been removed from a class, a school administrator must notify parents about the removal and the reasons for the removal.
 A phone call and follow up letter is recommended.
+The Parent or person in parental relation will be informed that he/she has the right, upon request, to meet informally with the principal or the principal's designee and the teacher to discuss the reasons for removal.